mtmse/gradle-artifactory-rpm-plugin/README.md

 as environment variables in Jenkins.
 You find the settings by following these menus items:

 `Jenkins | Manage Jenkins | Configure System | Environment variables`

+### Simplify usage

+Usage of a Gradle tasks can be simplified in two ways.
+Either minimize the available tasks and allow the users to configure the plugin.
+Or limit the number of ways to a task can be configured and add more tasks that defaults to something resonable.
+This plugin has been developed with the latter approach.
+More tasks and less configuration.

+## Why a stage repo?

+The process forces you to upload to a stage repository and promote the artifacts from there.
+Whys this rigid default process?
+The argument is that it will allow you to install the artifact in an envorionemt before you promote the artifact to the utv repository.
+Suppose that you have some integration test environemt where you want to install the package in before trying to install it in an environment where other users may use it.
+The integration test installation need a source to read the package from and the stage repository is that source.

 ## Developing